rht-labs/enablement-docs/exercises/4-an-enslaved-hope/README.md

      -e "filter_tags=zap"
 ```

-3. Head to <OpenShift domain> on OpenShift and move to your ci-cd project > builds.
+3. Head to <OpenShift console url> on OpenShift and move to your ci-cd project > builds.
 You should see `jenkins-slave-zap` has been built.
 ![zap-build](../images/exercise4/zap-build.png)

 #### 3b - Arachni Scan